Thomas Andrews (1844-1921)

 (Charles Parnell, however, was in Kilmainham from October 1881 to 2 May 1882.
 He had died, aged 45, in October 1891.)

 As a preliminary to this, Thomas had been promoted to First Class governorship (on 8 December 1891), and the appointment to Kilmainham was made on 26 December 1891.
 He continued to be paid a second-class governor's salary, with an additional allowance of £50.
+He moved to Kilmainham on 1 January 1892, immediately taking a fortnight's leave, presumably so that the family could move from Clonmel.

 On 20 July 1892, the family of eleven moved to Cork.
 The prison was in Western Road.
 On Census Night, 1 April 1901, Thomas and Annie, now 57 and 47, were living with their children Henry, Clara, Emily, Edwin, Martha, Isabella, Sarah and Arthur.
 The family also had a 36-year-old servant, Maggie Mahoney, Catholic and illiterate.
 On that night, the prison had 13 warders resident, and 142 inmates, in for a range of crimes from larceny, forgery and wounding, to 'insubordination in workhouse', child neglect, naval offences and abetting truancy.